ChengTseLu/ChengTseLu.github.io/README.md

 * Small Size: able to run on raspberry pi since we only have 4GB RAM
 * Tensorflow Lite Compatible: a lightweight library designs for edge devices to deploy models (Note: Tensorflow Lite does not support RCNN models, only SSD models)

-After evaluating models under this three criterias, I select ssd mobilenet v2 quntized model for my Mask Detection Algorithm.
+After evaluating models under this three criterias, I select ssd mobilenet v2 quantized model for my Mask Detection Algorithm (quantizing the model from FP32 (float) to INT8 (int) increase the speed and reduce the model size; however, the accuracy would also decrease)

 ### Dataset
+I use an open source [dataset](https://github.com/AIZOOTech/FaceMaskDetection) which contain 7959 images and bounding boxes of both mask and nomask.
+According to their description, "the dataset is composed of WIDER Face and MAFA, and we verified some wrong annotations."
+The file can be downloaded through [google drive](https://drive.google.com/file/d/1QspxOJMDf_rAWVV7AU_Nc0rjo1_EPEDW/view) (763Mb)

 ### Training Steps
 * Step 1: Generating TFRecords from dataset